BINPIPE/learning-resources/learning-notes/git-github.md

 All the repository structure is internal to Git and are transparent to developer.

+**Common GIT Operations**

+**create a new repository**
+create a new directory, open it and perform a
+# git init
+to create a new git repository.

+**checkout a repository from github** create a working copy of a local repository by running the command
+# git clone /path/to/repository
+when using a remote server, your command will be
+# git clone username@host:/path/to/repository

+**add & commit**
+You can propose changes (add it to the Index) using
+`# git add <filename>`
+`# git add *`
+This is the first step in the basic git workflow.
+To actually commit these changes use `# git commit -m "Commit message"`
+Now the file is committed to the HEAD, but not in your remote repository yet.

+**pushing changes**
+Your changes are now in the HEAD of your local working copy.
+To send those changes to your remote repository, execute `# git push origin master`
+Change master to whatever branch you want to push your changes to.

+If you have not cloned an existing repository and want to connect your repository to a remote server, you need to add it with `# git remote add origin <server>`
+Now you are able to push your changes to the selected remote server

 **Some commands which relate to repository structure:**
 ```
 git add